iweld/aliens_of_america/ANALYSIS.md

 		l.country
 	FROM aliens AS a
 	JOIN details AS d ON a.id = d.detail_id
-	JOIN LOCATION AS l ON a.id = l.loc_id
+	JOIN location AS l ON a.id = l.loc_id
 );
 ````
 **Results**